top of page

 Synopsis

-In a rural village isolated by mountains and snow, where people do not have proper names and communications are entrusted to "blackbirds", strange birds the size of a child, a package arrives one Sunday containing the severed phalanx of a finger and the rules of a game.
-Participating is simple: the "piece" belongs to a person from the community, and all fellow villagers have a week to guess who it is.
-At stake, the liberation of man.
+In a rural village isolated by mountains and snow, where people don't have proper names and communication is entrusted to "blackbirds," strange birds the size of children, a package arrives one Sunday containing the severed joint of a finger and the rules of a game.
+Participation is simple: the "piece" belongs to a person in the community, and all the villagers have a week to guess who it is.
+The prize is the man's liberation.

-The inhabitants of the village are overwhelmed by horror and pain: reminders gather, analyze the phalanx in detail, try to count themselves and reflect on who might be missing, but they don't get to the bottom of the matter.
-The next day, therefore, the blackbirds deliver them a new clue: a new "piece" - an ear - of the absent fellow villager.
-Once again, however, observation and reflection do not bring any results, so the town's owner tries to resolve the issue by delivering money to the blackbirds to be taken to the kidnapper.
+The villagers are overwhelmed by horror and grief.
+They eagerly gather, analyze the phalanx in minute detail, try to count their numbers and ponder who might be missing, but they can't resolve the matter.
+The next day, therefore, the blackbirds give them a new clue: a new "piece"—an ear—of the absent fellow villager.
+This time, however, observation and reflection yield no results, so the village landowner tries to resolve the matter by giving the blackbirds money to take to the kidnapper.

-On the morning of the third day, however, the blackbirds return with a third piece and with a much larger sum of money: to demonstrate that the matter has nothing to do with money, but also to encourage participation and commitment , the kidnapper ups the ante.
-From this moment the villagers, having ascertained that their loved ones are not missing, gradually become less cooperative, keeping the alleged clues to themselves; concern for one's own economic fate replaces that for the victim.
+On the morning of the third day, however, the blackbirds return with a third piece and a much larger sum of money.
+To demonstrate that the matter has nothing to do with money, but also to encourage participation and commitment, the kidnapper raises the stakes.
+From this point on, the villagers, having ascertained that it is not their loved ones who are missing, gradually become less cooperative, keeping the alleged clues to themselves; concern for their own financial well-being supersedes concern for the unfortunate victim, while the figure of a scapegoat begins to emerge, as always happens in great collective tragedies.

 fathers